-33. RELATED PARTIES (Continued)
+28. RELATED PARTIES (Continued)

-Organisation/Body Nature of relationship Receipts £000s Payments £000s Citizens' Advice Bureau GBC elected member is a Trustee 0 53 Derwent Living GBC elected member is a Director 0 15 Gedling CVS GBC elected member is a Trustee (2) 30 Gedling Homes GBC elected member is a Director (235) 0 Gedling Conservation Trust GBC elected member is a Trustee 0 18 Groundwork Greater Nottingham GBC elected member is a Director (1) 12 Local Government Association GBC elected member is on the Board 0 19 Mapperley Golf Club GBC elected members have management interests (63) 0 NHS Trust GBC elected member is a Trust member (53) 0 Redhill Academy GBC elected member is a Trustee and Governor (24) 1 Richard Herrod Bowls Club GBC elected member is a representative (32) 0 Rural Community Action Nottingham Elected member is a representative 0 11 Other Local Authorities Material employee relationships (474) 711 Parish Council grant aid GBC elected members on parish councils 0 29
+Organisation/Body Nature of relationship Receipts £000s Payments £000s APSE Midlands Elected member is a representative 0 13 Citizens' Advice Bureau Elected members are trustees and/or representatives 0 53 Derwent Living Elected member is a director 0 17 East Midlands Council Elected member is a representative (32) 10 Gedling CVS Elected members are trustees and/or representatives 0 30 Gedling Homes Elected member is a director and/or representative (364) 2 Gedling Conservation Trust Elected member is a trustee and/or representative 0 29 Groundwork Greater Nottingham Elected member is a representative 0 23 Local Government Association Elected members are board members and/or representatives 0 21 Mapperley Golf Club Elected members are representatives and/or have a management interest (64) 0 Netherfield Primary School Elected member is a governor (11) 0 NHS Trust Elected members are trustees, members and/or representatives (63) 0 Nottinghamshire Police & Crime Commissioner's Office Elected member is a member of the Crime Panel (20) 16 Redhill Academy Elected member is a trustee and governor (43) 2 Rural Community Action Nottingham (RCAN) Elected member is a representative 0 11 Other local authorities Material employee relationships (499) 871 Parish Council grant aid GBC elected members on parish councils 0 29

-34. CAPITAL EXPENDITURE AND CAPITAL FINANCING
+29. CAPITAL EXPENDITURE AND CAPITAL FINANCING